 Eun-Su Cho is Professor of Philosophy at Seoul National University.

-Hyaeweol Choi is Professor of Korean Studies at Australian National University.
+Hyaeweol Choi is Professor of Korean Studies at University of Iowa.

 Theodore Hughes is Associate Professor of Korean Literature at Columbia University.